Rushi83081/Rushi-b60/AWS/Lambda/IAM/readme.md

 * Controls Allow / Deny actions

+  📄 AWS IAM Policy Types

+AWS IAM policies define what actions are allowed or denied on AWS resources.
+Policies are written in JSON and are attached to users, groups, or roles.

+## 🧱 Types of IAM Policies

+AWS IAM supports three main policy types:

+### 1️⃣ Managed Policies

+- Managed policies are standalone policies that can be attached to multiple IAM identities.

+🔹 Characteristics

+- * Created and managed separately

+- * Reusable across users, groups, and roles

+- * Easy to update and maintain

+### 🔹 Types of Managed Policies

+- * AWS Managed Policies – Created by AWS

+- * Customer Managed Policies – Created by users

+### 2️⃣ Inline Policies

+Inline policies are directly embedded into a single user, group, or role.

+🔹 Characteristics

+- * Tightly coupled to one identity

+- * Cannot be reused

+- * Deleted automatically when identity is deleted

+### 3️⃣ Permissions Boundary (Advanced)

+Permissions boundaries set the maximum permissions an IAM entity can have.

+🔹 Characteristics

+- * Acts as a permission limit

+- * Used with users or roles

+- * Common in large organizations

+## Differences

 ## 🔁 IAM USERS vs GROUPS vs ROLES

 | Feature           | IAM User          | IAM Group           | IAM Role                    |